vmware-archive/persistent-memory-projects/_posts/2020-01-24-Performance-Results.md

 Figure 8 compares the throughput observed when memtier benchmark [7] is run on the following Redis versions - C Redis running on SSD, C Redis running on pmem used in block I/O mode, PMDK Redis, and go-redis-pmem.
 It is seen that go-redis-pmem throughput matches the performance of PMDK Redis.
+It performs up to 53% better than Redis using pmem as block I/O and up to 5.4x better than Redis using SSD.
+This confirms that applications hand-modified to use pmem gets maximum performance benefits, compared to pmem used as block I/O and SSDs.

 The memtier benchmark configuration used is the following:
 Num. threads = 12